AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

     wheels on the console, unless you change this using the User Settings.

 Each attribute button controls several attributes, one on each wheel.
-On Sapphire Touch the trackball controls pan/tilt of the selected fixtures, with the ring controlling dimmer by default.
+On Diamond 9 and Sapphire Touch the trackball controls pan/tilt of the selected fixtures, with the ring controlling dimmer by default.
 You can change this by pressing the \<Assign\> button next to the trackball.

-1. With some fixtures selected, press the button for the attribute to be changed
+1. With some fixtures selected, press the button for the attribute to be changed.

 2. Turn the wheels to set the attribute.
 The settings which are available scroll up and down on the wheel display as you turn the wheels.